root-foundation/root/README.md

 In an extreme world with a falling median outcome, a sufficient baseline of resources for each individual is a prerequisite to democratize opportunity.

-This is best achieved through _Universal Basic Equity (UBE)_: every citizen receives an _equity stake_ in the collective upside — i.e., a stake in the NetworkToken.[^children] This creates a symbiotic relationship between the individual and the collective
+This is best achieved through _Universal Basic Equity (UBE)_: every citizen receives an _equity stake_ in the collective upside — i.e., a stake in the NetworkToken.[^children] This creates a symbiotic relationship between the individual and the collective that represents that *we are in this together: when one wins we all win; when one fails we all fail.

 [^children]: UBE also incentivizes having children.
 When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the value everyone else’s shares.
 Thus, families will be incentivized to have more children to increase their collective equity in the NetworkToken.